kubeflow/blog/_posts/2026-07-25-sparkclient-batch-jobs.md

 Running Spark on Kubernetes usually assumes a platform or infra team is around to stand up and maintain the cluster — the Spark Operator, the `SparkApplication` CRDs, the driver/executor resource tuning.
 That's a fair assumption at a large org with a dedicated platform team.
 It's a much bigger ask for a smaller team, or for the data engineer or ML engineer who just needs a job to run and doesn't have that infra support behind them.

 `submit_job()` is built for exactly that gap — `FileJob` for teams running existing ETL scripts, `FuncJob` for those who'd rather hand over a Python function directly — with the same predictable lifecycle underneath either way.
-The practical payoff: running a Spark step no longer requires someone dedicated to managing the cluster it runs on.
+The practical payoff: running a Spark step no longer requires users to author and manage SparkApplication resources directly—the SDK handles that for them.

 ## Quick start